web-native/docs/chtml/v060/specs/README.md

 </div>
 ```

-Scoped styles save us the specificity wars that comes with document-level stylesheets.
+Scoped styles save us the specificity wars that come with document-level stylesheets.
 We also gain the ease of maintenace and progressive development.

-Visit the [Scoped CSS Specs](/chtml/v060/specs/scoped-css/) to learn more.
+Visit the [Scoped CSS docs](/chtml/specs/scoped-css) to learn more.

 ### Scoped JS
 Scoped JS is a special technology that lets us couple JavaScript functionality with any element in a page.
-Instead of the traditional way of retrieving elements into scripts, Scoped JS lets us place functionality just right where they are needed.
+While we traditionally maintain elements and their presentational logic separately, Scoped JS lets us place functionality just right where they are needed.

 We define a *scoped script* with the special `text/scoped-js` MIME type.